avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: 7PET_LifeCycle.png
   :width: 1350

   Figure 2.
 Amplification of transmission by human-to-human spread for the current pandemic lineage (7PET lineage) of *V. cholerae*.
 On ingestion of *V. cholerae* of the current pandemic lineage (7PET lineage) in contaminated food or water (1), the *V. cholerae* 7PET bacteria colonise the small intestine (2), multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea (3).
 The *V. cholerae* 7PET bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts (4).
-Some scientists have hypothesised that 7PET bacteria may persist for many months or even several years in aquatic environments (e.g. `Islam et al 2020`_, `Mavian et al 2023`_) (5); however, the ability of 7PET to persist long-term in the environment (5) and to seed new outbreaks (6) is still under scientific debate.
+Some scientists have hypothesised that 7PET bacteria may persist for many months or even several years in aquatic environments (e.g. `Colwell 1996`_, `Alam et al 2007`_, `Islam et al 2020`_, `Mavian et al 2023`_) (5); however, the ability of 7PET to persist long-term in the environment (5) and to seed new outbreaks (6) is still under scientific debate.
 VBNC: a 'viable but non-culturable' dormant state that many bacterial species enter under unfavourable conditions such as low temperature and low nutrient conditions (`Lutz et al 2013`_).
 Image attribution: this image by `Avril Coghlan`_ is licensed under `CC BY 4.0`_.

 .. _Nelson et al 2009: https://pubmed.ncbi.nlm.nih.gov/19756008/